reimagined/resolve/docs/authentication-and-authorization.md

 ---
 id: authentication-and-authorization
 title: Authentication and Authorization
-description: You can use reSolve's built-in module to enable authentication in your application.
-The authentication module uses the Passport.js library
+description: You can use reSolve's built-in authentication module to enable authentication in your application.
 ---

 ## Setting up Authentication